Kinney Brothers Tobacco Company: History

-1892 fire

 The Kinney Tobacco Co. production facility in New York City was housed in a row of buildings stretching from 515 to 525 West 22nd Street.
 Additionally, at 513 West 22nd Street there was a salesroom and at No. 529—a five-story building of the packing department built in 1888.
 The facility on West 22nd Street was known to be able to manufacture 18,000,000 cigarettes weekly.

 On October 6, 1892, the Kinney's production and logistics complex on West 22nd Street was gutted by a five-alarm fire.
 It was supposed that the fire originated around 5:30 a.m. in the basement storage area of the four-story brick building, address No. 521-525 West 22nd Street, from a gas leak that was ignited by a gas-powered chandelier (gasalier).
-Later, it spread to a five-story brick building No. 527-529 West 22d Street, and onto four-story brick building No. 513 West 22d Street.
+Later, it spread to a five-story brick building No. 527-529 West 22d Street, and onto a four-story brick building No. 513 West 22d Street.

 An estimated 40,000,000 cigarettes were destroyed by flame and/or water damage.
 The loss was estimated at $350,000; later it was adjusted to $243,618.56.
 Due to the early morning timing of the fire, no one was injured.

 Sweet Caporal

 Sweet Caporal launched as a brand in 1878, persevered through a merger and survived the subsequent dissolution of a cigarette trust after United States v.
 American Tobacco Co.
-It turned into a money making brand for the reconstituted American Tobacco Company on a par with Pall Mall and Mecca.
-In the beginning of the 20th century, it became especially popular in Canada.
-American Tobacco Company entered the Canadian market in 1895 by acquiring the Montreal-based American Cigarette Company and D. Ritchie & Co. forming the American Tobacco Company of Canada, Ltd. In 1908, when American Tobacco Company of Canada was bought out by the Imperial Tobacco Company of Canada, Sweet Caporal cigarettes commanded a 50-percent share of the Canadian market; the brand continued in Canada until 2011.
+It turned into a money-making brand for the reconstituted American Tobacco Company on a par with Pall Mall and Mecca.
+At the beginning of the 20th century, it became especially popular in Canada.

+American Tobacco Company entered the Canadian market in 1895 by acquiring the Montreal-based American Cigarette Company and D. Ritchie & Co. forming the American Tobacco Company of Canada, Ltd. In 1908, when the American Tobacco Company of Canada was bought out by the Imperial Tobacco Company of Canada, Sweet Caporal cigarettes commanded a 50-percent share of the Canadian market; the brand continued in Canada until 2011.